dblanding/lidar-scan-map/omni-wheels.md

 m4 = 0
 ```

-Now imagine that we want to drive the car along a 135 degree direction into the second quadrant (along the common axis of wheel motors M1 and M2).
+Now imagine that we want to drive the car along a +45 degree direction into the first quadrant (along the common axis of wheel motors M1 and M2).
 Only wheel motors **M3 and M4** would run. **M4** would need to be driven **clockwise** and **M3** would need to be driven **CCW** at the same speed.
 Wheel motors M1 and M2 would not run.
 To drive drive the car at speed S along the 135 degree direction, we would send the following drive values to the motors:

 ```
 m1 = 0